How to Answer "Why Are You Interested in This Position?"

 For every job interview, you’ll need to prepare ahead for possible questions that may come up.
 And for each interview, you may expect to answer some pretty standard questions to prove your interest in the job.
 You might notice that after answering the “tell me about yourself” question, you’ll find “why are you interested in this position?” among the succeeding ones.

-Why do employers ask applicants this?
+Why do employers ask this question to applicants?

 - “What made you interested in applying for this position?”